windwalker-io/framework/src/Authorisation/README.md

 ## Pre-defined Policy

-We can define a policy by creating classes and implements the ``
+We can define a policy by creating classes which implements `PolicyInterface`.

 ``` php
 class CanEditPolicy implements \Windwalker\Authorisation\PolicyInterface